icidasset/static-base/README.md

 ### JSPM

 The build method also sets up JSPM if it needs to.
-That is, it checks if there's a jspm property defined in package.json, if there's not, it adds the paths defined in the options object that is passed to the StaticBase constructor.
+That is, it checks if there's a JSPM property defined in package.json, if there's not, it adds the paths defined in the options object that is passed to the StaticBase constructor.

-How to override the default paths:
+To override the default paths:

 ```js
 new StaticBase(__dirname, {